eclipse-ibeji/ibeji/docs/tutorials/provider/README.md

 In this tutorial, you will leverage your in-vehicle model in code that you have created in the previous tutorial in [Tutorial: Create an In-Vehicle Model with DTDL](../in_vehicle_model/README.md) to create a digital twin provider.
 Additionally, you will learn how to register your digital twin provider with the [In-Vehicle Digital Twin Service](../../design/README.md#in-vehicle-digital-twin-service).

 This tutorial will reference the sample code provided in Ibeji to keep the tutorial concise.
 Relevant code snippets are explicitly highlighted and discussed to ensure a clear understanding of the concepts.

-In this tutorial, we be focusing on these specific parts of the code (provide links or snippets).
-While the full sample code (link to sample code) contains additional functionality, those parts are not directly relevant to this tutorial.

 ## Prerequisites